 SAP has an ecosystem, and that system does conspire together.
 It is called a series of partnerships.
 And SAP does pay media entities like Forbes and TechTarget to publish SAP friendly articles.
 We covered SAP’s funding and control over media entities in the article How to Best Understand Control of the SAP on IT Media.
-We covered the control over vendors and consulting firms by SAP partnership agreements and describe the exact clauses in these partnership agreements in the article How to Best Understand the Pitfalls of Vendor Partnership with SAP.
-When SAP came up with one of the most asinine marketing campaigns — call Run Simple, every single consulting firm at SAPPHIRE had some variation of “Run Simple” marketing at their booth.
+We included the control over vendors and consulting firms by SAP partnership agreements and describe the exact clauses in these partnership agreements in the article How to Best Understand the Pitfalls of Vendor Partnership with SAP.
+When SAP came up with one of the most foolish marketing campaigns — call Run Simple, every single consulting firm at SAPPHIRE had some variation of “Run Simple” marketing at their booth.
 Was this a conspiracy, or just the ordinary coordination between SAP and their partner community?
 Is it a conspiracy to state that SAP is in contact with their consulting firms and that they coordinate sales together?
 Does this qualify as requiring the wearing of a tinfoil hat, or is it a well-known reality?

 The Limits of What Paul Hardy is Willing to Discuss

 If Paul Hardy would like to provide evidence that this is not true, he should do so.
 However, we bet that Paul will not delve into this topic in much depth.
-He won’t describe how Deloitte and IBM and others lie along with SAP or how SAP consultants function as parrots What is the Difference Between an SAP Consulting Company and a Parrot on HANA?
+He won’t describe how Deloitte and IBM and others lie along with SAP or how SAP consultants function as parrots.
+What is the Difference Between an SAP Consulting Company and a Parrot on HANA?
 This is because Paul is himself part of this ecosystem.
-He will present no evidence that any of this is true, and instead uses the term “conspiracy theory” to keep from having to present evidence.
+He will present no evidence that any of this is accurate, and instead uses the term “conspiracy theory” to keep from having to present evidence.

 Secondly, look at this article Paul wrote, which can be seen at this link Reason Not to Move to S/4HANA.

 Paul had to include humor because Paul fears what would happen if he wrote an entirely honest piece without it to make the “pill go down easier.”
 On repeated points, Paul comes close to calling out SAP as lying but then declines to do so.
-This is the person who should be calling out other people who do provide the full story for pointing out that they do provide the full story.
+This is the person who should be calling out other people who do provide the full story for pointing out that they do provide the whole story.
 Readers won’t find the type of tap dancing around criticism of SAP that Paul Hardy will perform.

 Now let us get into the meat of Paul’s claims.